phongvdoan/learning-journal/css-notes.md

 # CSS - Color
 You can specify color in three ways:
-1. RGB values meaning Red, greena and blue.
+1. RGB values meaning Red, green and blue.
 2. Hex Code which is a six-digit code that represents the amount of red, green, and blue in a color.
 3. One of the 147 predefined color names.
 For foreground color: